Sizzle-Z/BBQueue-AutoReset/README.md

 ###  :electric_plug: Installation
 - Add the resource to your server
 - Edit the config to suit your needs
-- Put in your config 'ensure BBQueue-AutoReset' or whatever you named the resource
+- Put in your config 'ensure Sizzle-AutoReset' or whatever you named the resource

 ##  :wrench: Development